tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 - **HTTP/2 Transport:** Ensures efficient and fast data transfer.
 - **Protocol Buffers (Protobuf):** Serves as a powerful interface description language.
-- **Efficiency:** Offers binary serialization, reduced latency, and supports data streaming.
+- **Efficiency:** Offers binary serialization, reduces latency, and supports data streaming.

 This combination of features makes gRPC ideal for microservices and distributed systems.